Click Here for Featured Specials

 You can also use the cruise control system in a traditional way, without having it adapt your Ford's speed to the car in front.
 To do so, you can go to the settings menu on your dashboard screen, access the driver-assist category, and select Cruise Control.
 Then choose Normal with the help of the arrow buttons and confirm your choice by hitting OK.
 Your Ford is now in normal cruise control mode, meaning it won't follow the vehicle in front of it and will instantly disable when you hit the brakes.

 Having a vehicle that actively helps you while you're driving is a safer way to travel and much more comfortable, especially on long drives.
-If you want to examine and test these exciting features, contact us at Planet Ford Dallas and take one of your new vehicles for a test drive!
+If you want to examine and test these exciting features, contact us at Planet Ford Dallas and take one of the latest Ford vehicles for a test drive!